Category Archives: Linda Hunt

 It does best when it sticks to the political message.

-The main flaw is Weir doesn’t seem to know if he is crafting a political thriller or a romantic drama.
+The main flaw is that Weir doesn’t seem to know if he is crafting a political thriller or a romantic drama.

-Back to the astounding Linda Hunt, the best scene of the film occurs when her character dies in Guy’s arms.
-Forget Weaver, the emotional core of the film belongs to Gibson and Hunt who have tremendous chemistry.
+Forget Weaver, the emotional core of the film belongs to Gibson and Hunt, who have tremendous chemistry.
 The ambiguity of Billy, mostly because we know the gender of Hunt, is delicious.

-In the end, the conclusion is mostly a happy one albeit predictable and the storyline feels unsatisfying.
+In the end, the conclusion is mostly a happy one, albeit predictable, and the storyline feels unsatisfying.

 A nice effort and relevant in 1982, The Year of Living Dangerously has energy and polish.
 It just feels too familiar and similar to other genre films to stand out, save for Linda Hunt and Mel Gibson.